apache/skywalking/docs/en/setup/backend/otlp-trace.md

 # OpenTelemetry Trace Format

-SkyWalking can receive traces from OpenTelemetry Trace and convert it into Zipkin Trace storage.
+SkyWalking can receive traces from Traces in OTLP format and convert them to Zipkin Trace format eventually.
 For data analysis and queries related to Zipkin Trace, please [refer to the relevant documentation](./zipkin-trace.md#zipkin-query).

 OTLP Trace handler references the [Zipkin Exporter in the OpenTelemetry Collector](https://opentelemetry.io/docs/specs/otel/trace/sdk_exporters/zipkin/#summary) to convert the data format.